-The unexpected finding of more and fitter rats in a particular subset of flood-affected areas parallels evidence from vegetation surveys that vacancy and landscape management have shaped the ecology of the city as much or more so than flooding disturbance (Lewis et al. 2017).
-Our results indicate that commensal rat demography corresponds to the prevalence of vacant unmaintained properties (Figures 1-3), which are unevenly distributed across flood-affected areas of the city.
-Notably, Lewis et al. (2017) showed that severe and prolonged flooding did not always translate into higher rates of vacancy or abandonment.
-The distribution of vacancy instead resulted from discriminatory implementation of resettlement and recovery programs that reinforced historically persistent income and racial disparities across the city (Talarchek 1990, Gulachenski et al. 2016, Lewis et al. 2017, Campanella 2018).
-Legacies of disinvestment combined with a policy of determining grants to homeowners based on pre-Katrina property value inhibited population return in lower-to-middle income black-majority areas of the city, even in neighborhoods with high levels of home ownership before the storm (Campanella 2007, Gotham and Campanella 2011, Gotham and Greenberg 2014, Campanella 2018).
-Our findings indicate, however, that vacancy alone is not sufficient to elevate rat abundance.
-Rather, abundance appears to increase as a result of neglect or limited maintenance of vacant lots (Figure 3).
-This is well illustrated by the striking difference in rat abundance between the Lower 9th Ward and adjacent areas of St Bernard Parish.
-Even though both areas exhibit similar levels of vacancy, the well-curated landscapes of St Bernard Parish harbor significantly smaller rat populations than the ruderal mosaics found in the Lower 9th Ward (Table 1, Figures 1 & 2).
-This, along with the recovery of broader relationships between rat abundance and indicators of landscape maintenance (Tables 1 & 2) that reflect disparities in housing recovery (Lewis et al. 2017), illustrates that post-disaster land management has acted in conjunction with vacancy and flooding to structure commensal rat demography across post-Katrina New Orleans.

 This study demonstrates that careful consideration of social-ecological outcomes of disaster-driven disturbance, (re)settlement and land use can improve disaster planning and recovery.
 Our findings highlight how discriminatory and neglectful policies can coalesce to increase disparities in public health risk, where historically underserved communities become burdened with abandoned properties harboring rats that can carry pathogens of human concern (Peterson et al. 2017, Eskew and Olival 2018, Rael et al. 2018).
 Our work also points to the possibility that taking proactive measures like removing debris, razing blighted buildings, and mowing vacant lots can reduce pathogen exposure risk.
 Further inquiry and development of ‘disaster ecology’ theory and tools (Rael et al. 2016) could similarly guide the progression of decision-making across the disaster cycle, from first-responders to municipal entities (Corrigan 2006), to establish successive lines of defense against public health threats.
 This will better ensure that policies and responses not only safeguard well-being, but also address legacies of sociocultural disparity days to decades after a disaster.